immcantation/alakazam/docs/vignettes/Diversity-Vignette.md

 ```

 You may also specify a column containing the abundance count of each sequence
-(usually copy numbers), that will including weighting of each clone size by the
+(usually copy numbers), that will include weighting of each clone size by the
 corresponding abundance count.
 Furthermore, multiple grouping columns may be
 specified such that `seq_freq` (unweighted clone size as a fraction
-of total sequences in the group) and `copy_freq` (weighted faction) are
+of total sequences in the group) and `copy_freq` (weighted fraction) are
 normalized to within multiple group data partitions.